Sermio/VaCar/README.md

 </p>

 <p>
-  Here you can see images and a demo video showcasing the application's functionality:
+  Here you can see images and a demo video showcasing the application's functionalities:
 </p>